Best Cyber Hygiene Practices to Help Stay Safe Online

 Practicing cyber hygiene is quite simple and with a few steps, you can significantly improve the security of any system.
 Cyber hygiene practices typically involve setting strong passwords and using multi-factor authentication to make it harder for hackers to gain access to your device and personal information.

 Besides regularly backing up your data, there are several practices to ensure your cyber safety.
 Here are the best cyber hygiene practices to keep you safe and secure online.

 - Install Commercial Antivirus and Malware Software

 One of the most important steps in practicing cyber hygiene is installing anti-virus software across all your devices and networks.
-Commercial-grade anti-malware software provides protection against phishing scam and other unknown threats.
+Commercial-grade anti-malware software protects against phishing scams and other unknown threats.
 Reliable antivirus software programs are designed to scans threats and remove viruses and other malware.
-Once installed, antivirus software performs automatic scans to detect virus infected files and eradicate malicious codes and software to keep your device safe.
+Once installed, antivirus software performs automatic scans to detect virus-infected files and eradicate malicious codes and software to keep your device safe.